Presentation slides are now available

 ⁃ NETWORKING: Attendees will have a chance to meet up in Virtual Networking Cafes during the sessions.

-⁃ POSTER SESSION: Engage with researchers in our virtual poster session – schedule meetups and chat live with Poster authors.
+⁃ POSTER EXPO: Engage with researchers in our virtual poster session – schedule meetups and chat live with Poster authors.

 ⁃ ATTENDEES: Browse through the list of attendees, connect and meet directly 1 on 1 with attendees for future collaboration.

 Do I have access to all the sessions?

 You will have access to all sessions & recordings up until Wednesday, November 25th at 6pm ET.
 We recommend that you preview the agenda and load & pre-register for sesssions, in order to use your time in the most efficient way.

 We encourage you to ask questions at any time, using the Q&A Tab within each session.
 Questions and Comments will continue to be collected even after the live session has ended and will be forwarded to the featured speaker until the event has closed.

 Can I share my virtual conference login information with other members of my team?

 No, your login information is unique to your individual registration.
 The questions asked and the chat shown to all attendees within that single login session are all tied to the account of the individual that registered for the virtual event.